cslarsen/elv/README.rst

 but I'll add support for other banks whenever I get an example dump of their format.
 Send pull requests if you have them at https://github.com/cslarsen/elv/.

+Sandnes Sparebank used to have another format, and I've kept it here, although I'm not sure anyone uses that anymore.

 Norwegian short description
 ---------------------------